At about midnight on April 22, 1997, three people were fatally shot and two others were wounded in a drug-related shooting in Center, Texas.

 Derrick Brown testified that while he and Rodney Moore were in the Shelby County jail, Moore told him that Boyd was pressuring him to admit to killing Christy Calhoun.

 Eltroy McCowin, the supplier of Percy Keith Moore’s drugs, testified that he spoke to Percy earlier on the day of the shootings.
 He said that Percy told him he was planning to sell some drugs to Boyd that day.
-At the time, McCowin had recently pleaded guilty to federal drug charges and had been sentenced to more than 15 years in prison.
+At the time, McCowin had recently pled guilty to federal drug charges and had been sentenced to more than 15 years in prison.

 Vernon Garrett testified that when he and Boyd were cellmates in Shelby County Jail, Boyd admitted that he killed Christy Calhoun and Brian Keith Brooks and that Rodney Moore had killed Percy Keith Moore and shot Vivian Watts.